Dominique Michel

 Dominique Michel, OC, CQ (born Aimée Sylvestre; September 24, 1932 in Sorel-Tracy, Quebec) is a Quebec comedian, actress, singer and artist.

 Biography

+She began her career in cabarets.
+In 1954, she met songwriter Raymond Lévesque who wrote Une petite Canadienne and La famille for her, the latter becoming her first hit recording.
+After returning to Quebec, she joined the "Beu qui rit" troupe and formed a comedy duo with actress Denise Filiatrault.

-She began her career in cabarets performing songs written by Raymond Lévesque and subsequently sang with Jean Coutu.
-She made her television debut co-hosting a variety show then widened her audience with her first sitcom Moi et l'autre in which she co-starred with Denise Filiatrault.
+She began her television career at Radio-Canada in 1952 on Mes jeunes années and later co-hosted the popular variety program Le p'tit café from 1956 to 1962.
+Her first sitcom was Moi et l'autre, in which she co-starred with Denise Filiatrault.
 The show was an enormous success during its run from 1966 to 1972 and made Michel a household name in Quebec.